USPS brings together leaders from various fields:

 Danylo Mokryk

 2021 Alumnus.
-Investigative journalist in Bihus.Info project, creator of YouTube blog "MokRec"
+Investigative journalist at The Kyiv Independent, author of the YouTube blog ‘MokRec’

 Success of people who see themselves in civil service, in the civic sector or in business depends both on professional knowledge and ability to choose a community of people you trust.
 USPS for me, first of all, is about belief in people, common values and caring for social processes.
 After all, the School unites persons who have a common world-view and value paradigm, carry energy of leadership and create changes each in their own field.